richardkoehler/ecg-features/README.md

 # PTE-ECG
+*Python Tools for Electrophysiology (PTE) - ECG*

-A Python package for extracting features from ECG signals, designed for pulmonary thromboembolism (PTE) analysis.
+A Python package for extracting features from ECG signals.

+This package aims at providing an extensible and pluggable interface to extract features from raw ECG, while also providing reasonable default values for preprocessing.

 ## Installation